bricker0/HelloAppleMaps/README.md

 Assuming XCode is installed,

 1. Open XCode
-2. Click "Start a New XCode Project"
+2. Click "Create a new Xcode project"
 3. Select "Single View Application" and click "Next"
 4. In the Product Name field "YOURLASTNAME_Lab4_2017" and leave the rest of the fields as default.
 -This means that the Language you will be programming in is Swift, and your target device is the iPhone.
-If you pick universal - it will work on iPad or iPhone but this is more work.
+-If you pick universal - it will work on iPad or iPhone but this is more work.
 You can do that later if you would like.
-Let's keep is simple now.
+-Let's keep it simple for now.
 5. Now click Next
+6. Navigate to the local repository you plan to save your work and click "Create"
+7. The Xcode interface will now be open

 ```markdown
 Syntax highlighted code block